Sara-Tucker/c-sharp-notes/files.md

 # Files

-## File and FileInfo Classes:
-Provide methods for creating, copying, deleting, moving, and opening files.
+The File and FileInfo classes provide methods for creating, copying, deleting, moving, and opening files.

 Methods with no examples yet:
 ```